Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

 \subsection{RVFL with manifold learning theory}

-Maintaining the data's global and local geometric structure while data is proceeding via several randomization processes is a challenging task.
+Maintaining the data's global and local geometric structure while data is proceed via several randomization processes is a challenging task.
 Manifold learning theory helps to overcome this issue.
 The standard RVFL model does not consider the geometrical aspect of the data and hence, lose information that leads to lower generalization performance.
 Li et al. \cite{li2021discriminative} proposed discriminative manifold RVFL neural network (DM-RVFLNN), wherein a soft label matrix is used to enlarge the margin between inter-class samples that makes the DM-RVFLNN model more discriminative, and manifold learning based with-in class similarity graph is used to enhance the compactness and the similarity with-in class samples.
-Experiments for the rolling bearing fault diagnosis process demonstrate that the DM-RVFLNN model is superior and effective compared to standard RVFL.
+Experiments on the rolling bearing fault diagnosis process demonstrate that the DM-RVFLNN model is superior and effective compared to standard RVFL.
 Considering the topological relationship of samples and to improve the robustness of the RVFL model, sparse Laplacian regularized RVFL neural network with $L_{2,1}$-norm (SLapRVFL) \cite{guo2021assessing} was proposed to assess the dry weight of hemodialysis patients and the experiments demonstrate that SLapRVFL is more robust than standard RVFL.
-Parija et al. \cite{parija2021deep} proposed minimum variance-based kernel RVFL (MVKRVFL) to identify the seizure and non-seizure epileptic EEG signal.
-Deep long short-term memory (DLSTM) \cite{hochreiter1997long} is employed to extract the features from epileptic EEG signals.
-The empirical evaluation of the DLSTM-RVFL model over EEG data demonstrates that it efficiently classifies seizure and non-seizure movement.
-The standard RVFL model doesn't consider the within-class/total variance of training data while obtaining the final output parameters; therefore, Ganaie et al. \cite{ganaie2020minimum} proposed two variants of the RVFL model known as total variance minimization based RVFL (Total-Var-RVFL) that employs the complete variance information of the training data in the objective function of standard RVFL, and intraclass variance minimization based RVFL (Class-Var-RVFL) wherein the variance of each sample from its respective class is considered, and hence, both models have better generalization performance than standard RVFL model.
-In \cite {ganaie2021co}, a co-trained RVFL (coRVFL) model has been proposed in which two feature spaces are employed, i.e., randomly projected features and sparse-$l_{1}$ norm autoencoder based features, to train the coRVFL model.
+Here, $L_{2,1}$-norm was used with regularization term to obtain sparse output parameters.
+The standard RVFL model doesn't consider the within-class/total variance of training data while obtaining the final output parameters; therefore, Ganaie et al. \cite{ganaie2020minimum} proposed two variants of the RVFL model known as total variance minimization based RVFL (Total-Var-RVFL) that employs the complete variance information of the training data in the objective function of standard RVFL, and intraclass variance minimization based RVFL (Class-Var-RVFL) wherein the variance of each sample from its respective class is considered, and hence, both models show better generalization performance than standard RVFL model.